Nonlocality of Observables in Quasi-Hermitian Quantum Theory: Outline of Results

+We review key features of quasi-Hermitian quantum theories, simple models of locality, and our toy model of lattice fermions in \cref{review}.

+In \cref{GeneralTheorems}, we analyse local observable algebras when locality is defined by a tensor product structure.
+The existence of local observables is tied to the Schmidt decomposition of the metric in \cref{block metrics}.
+Simple examples of observable algebras for metric operators with nontrivial Schmidt decomposition are presented.
+Numerical application of this theorem to a generic many body problem in practice requires some care, as the number of matrix elements of the metric scales exponentially with lattice size.

+Motivated by computational simplicity, we analyse free fermions in \cref{free fermion locality}.
+Locality is defined directly from the canonical anti-commutation relations rather than through a tensor product structure, as reviewed in \cref{fermion locality}.
+The most general local observables are computed via the kernel of blocks of a first quantized metric in \cref{polynomial theorem}.

-Our toy model is a local\footnote{The definition of a local Hamiltonian is different from that of a local observable, and is reviewed in \cref{local Ham}.} , one-dimensional, many-body Hamiltonian of free fermions, a tight-binding model with a complex on-site potential and anisotropic tunneling amplitudes,
+Our general results for free fermions are subsequently applied to a toy model, a local\footnote{The definition of a local Hamiltonian is different from that of a local observable, and is reviewed in \cref{local Ham}.}, one-dimensional, many-body Hamiltonian of free fermions, a tight-binding model with a complex on-site potential and anisotropic hopping amplitudes,